 The design is conceived with the goal of creating a ‘breathing space’, which represents the vision for this future office.
 It is founded on the desire to shape spaces that harness the fundamental characteristics of abundant natural light, controlled fresh air, adaptability in space, environmental sustainability – and all set within a strong built form.

-Architecturally, the tower and podium forms of the building respond to the climactic conditions of the site, which are expressed through similar proportions, rhythm, materiality and repetition in the design.
+Architecturally, the tower and podium forms of the building respond to the climatic conditions of the site, which are expressed through similar proportions, rhythm, materiality and repetition in the design.
 Through the construction methodology there is a tactile sensibility that comes through on this building, resulting in the desired sustainable form and fabric.

 The architecture is strong and robust on the western and eastern façades, akin to the fragmented and industrial palette of Collingwood, and designed to combat heat gain while maintaining views and daylight.
 This is complimented by a diaphanous, operable double skin façade to the north, where environmental sustainability innovation is the focus.
 The double skin façade is used as an architectural device to control heat and help in naturally ventilating the floor plates.
 The southern façade will provide a canvas for local Indigenous artwork.